Which payment gateway should you choose?

 Ease of choice

 For many, the choice of which service to use will come down to either cost or usability.
 The costs vary considerably on each platform depending on your company size, the types of transactions you plan on carrying out and the pricing of the items being offered.
-Usability is about how easy it is for an experienced website developer to implement as part of the ecommerce program.
+Usability is about how easy it is for an experienced ecommerce website development team to implement as part of the ecommerce program.

 PayPal is by far the easiest of the bunch.
 Many ecommerce systems have PayPal integration already built in, and even if not, adding it is a relatively straightforward process that any web-savvy person can work through in a matter of hours.
 All you need is a PayPal business account and the patience to work through some relatively simple instructions before getting some HTML code you can copy and paste into a website page.